destegabry/angular-timeline/README.md

 angular-timeline
 ==============

-A really simple angular directive to display a loader image while loading ajax resources, raelying on [Almende Timeline](http://almende.github.io/chap-links-library/timeline.html).
+A really simple angular directive to display a loader image while loading ajax resources, relying on [Almende Timeline](http://almende.github.io/chap-links-library/timeline.html).

 Added the ```range-popup``` item type to display contents on a tooltip when hovering, so you have to rely on Bootstrap tooltips.

 Requirements